-A financial professional, like an advisor or planner, can help you lay out a financial plan, stick to your goals, and even help you manage your money, and that can be pretty valuable.
-However, their advice won’t be free, so you’ll want to make sure you’re getting good bang for your buck.
+A financial professional, like an advisor or planner, can help you lay out a financial plan, stick to your goals, and even help you manage your money.
+And that can be pretty valuable.
+However, their advice won’t come free.
+So you’ll want to make sure you’re getting good bang for your buck.

 What am I paying for?

-• Financial planning – helping you plan out and meet out your financial needs, and
+• Financial planning – helping you plan out and meet out your financial needs

 • Asset management – helping you choose and manage the right mix of investments

-It’s fairly common for advisors to offer a combination of the two services and to charge a percentage fee based on assets under management, meaning how much money you have to invest.
-The exact fee amount can vary, but these advisors will often charge an annual fee of about 1% of assets under management.
+While some advisors only cover the first part, it’s fairly common for them to offer a combination of the two.
+And when they do, they frequently charge a percentage fee based on assets under management, meaning how much money you have to invest.
+The exact fee amount can/will vary, but it’s fairly common for these advisors to charge an annual fee of about 1% of your assets.

 1%?
 That’s peanuts, right?

 Not so fast.
 Those peanuts add up quickly.

 Let’s say, for example, you have $500k to invest.
 A fee of 1% would be $5k per year.
 So after 10 years, you’ll have shelled out $50k to your financial advisor (it will actually be more as your investments grow over time, but we’re keeping it simple).

 Not to mention, some advisors will charge even more if your net worth is below a certain threshold.
 So if you’re paying, let’s say 2% on $200k of assets, you’re looking at about $4k a year, or more than $40k over 10 years.
 Long story short, the fees will add up.